 - Looking after brothers and sisters.

-Another common problem for young carers is actually recognising themselves as young carers.
-It’s usually only when they reach secondary school that they realise that their home life is different from that of their friends, because they’re caring for an adult or another child in the family.
+Another problem for young carers is recognising themselves as young carers.
+It’s usually only when they reach secondary school that they realise their home life is different from their friends'.

 More recently, new research by Action for Children and Carers Trust found that eight out of ten young carers feel lonely during summer holidays.
 The research also highlighted that over a third of young carers do not look forward to summer.

 At Action for Children we do our best to support young carers.
 We want to make sure they have happy and safe childhoods.

 We help nearly 3,700 children and young people who are young carers across the UK, giving them advice and respite through short breaks, activities and the chance to connect with other young people like them.